Scholarships

 • Contact scholarships@firstnationseconomics.com with any questions.

-• Leah Armstrong, a proud Torres Strait Islander woman, is a senior professional with over 25 years of experience in business and the not-for-profit sector.
-She leads First Australians Capital, driving innovation in how Indigenous enterprises access tailored capital and support, including an ambitious Indigenous-led and managed impact investment fund.
-Leah also serves on several boards, including as a Trustee of The Nature Conservancy (Australia), Chairperson of the First Nations Advisory Group at the Reserve Bank of Australia (RBA), member of the First Nations Governance Committee, Co-Chair of the First Nations Funders Network at Philanthropy Australia, and as an Australian representative on the Partnership Council for the Indigenous Peoples Economic Trade Cooperation Arrangement (IPETCA).
+• Leah Armstrong, a proud Torres Strait Islander woman, is a senior professional with over 30 years of experience in business and the not-for-profit sector.
+Formerly the Chair of First Australians Capital, she remains the driving innovation in how Indigenous enterprises access tailored capital and support, including an ambitious Indigenous-led and managed impact investment fund.
+Leah also serves on several committees, including a member of the First Nations Trade and Investment Advisory Group, an Australian co-representative of the Indigenous Peoples Economic and Trade Co-operation Arrangement (IPETCA) Partnership Council, Creative Australia Impact Investment Advisory Committee, Philanthropy Australia First Nations Governance Committee and Chair of the First Nation Funders Network and Executive Member of the First Nations Economic Empowerment Alliance.

 • Leah has been a pivotal figure in national Indigenous affairs, holding influential roles such as CEO of Reconciliation Australia, Director of Indigenous Business Australia, Director of Indigenous Engagement and Advancement at the University of Newcastle, and a member of the Business Council of Australia’s Indigenous Taskforce.
 She has also served on the Prime Minister’s Indigenous Advisory Council, as a Fellow of the University of Sydney Senate, Chairperson of Supply Nation, and Chairperson of the Aboriginal Housing Office NSW.
 Additionally, Leah co-founded and served as Managing Director of Yarnteen Ltd, an Aboriginal community economic development organisation in Newcastle.